-Seriously the Best Chimichurri Sauce Recipe of all times!
-I swear on my saffron!
+Seriously the Best Chimichurri Sauce Recipe of all times, Argentinian and South American versions included!

 This simple and bold sauce that originated in Argentina can take your meal from good to amazing with just a drizzle.

-The best chimichurri sauce to drizzle over your steak, crispy chicken wings, fish or lamb!
+The best chimichurri to drizzle over your flank steak, burgers, crispy chicken wings or fish!

 And did I mention it only takes a few minutes to make ?
 For realsssss!